About this documentation#

 Linking to the repo#

-There is shortcut to add links to the monorepo at Github, by prefixing gh: plus the
+There is a shortcut for links to the GitHub repository by prefixing gh: plus the

 relative path.
 For example: